Most businesses can reclaim VAT on the goods and services they purchase – but does the same apply to dentists?

 VAT rules and partial exemption

-Businesses with a taxable turnover of £85,000 or more are required to register for VAT and start collecting and paying VAT to HMRC.
+Businesses with a taxable turnover exceeding the VAT threshold of £85,000 are required to register for VAT and start collecting and paying VAT to HMRC.
+Compliance with VAT rules is crucial to avoid financial penalties and increased scrutiny.
 At this point, they can also start reclaiming the VAT they’ve paid on supplies they buy (known as ‘input tax’).

 Many dentists are below this VAT-registration threshold because the majority of services they provide are exempt from VAT.
 You can choose to register voluntarily, however, and claim back input tax that way.